-“The Secret Gili Islands” are how these other islands are referred, and I wanted to know more about them.
-Some are uninhabited and others are in their infancy with regards to tourism, however they are quickly becoming the newest destination for people seeking escape from the crowds.
+Known as “The Secret Gili Islands” I wanted to know more about them.
+Some are uninhabited, others are in their infancy with regards to tourism, but are quickly becoming the newest destination for people seeking escape from the crowds.
 All I know is that I want to see some of the secret Gilis.

 So I started with GIli Gede.